Tucker Carlson out at Fox News - KESQ

 Fox News is aggressively fighting two lawsuits from Grossberg.
 A Fox spokesperson previously said the lawsuits were “riddled with false allegations against the network and our employees.”

 In a lawsuit filed last month, Grossberg said Carlson “was very capable of using such disgusting language about women in the workplace.”
-She cited some of Carlson’s private texts, where he used the phrase “c-nt” to refer to Trump lawyer Sidney Powell, a top 2020 election denier.
+She cited some of Carlson’s private texts to colleagues that were made public in the Dominion case, where he used the phrase “c-nt” to refer to Trump lawyer Sidney Powell, a top 2020 election denier.

-Her lawsuits also describe seeing sexually suggestive posters that were visible in the workplace, facing “uncomfortable sexual questions” about her former Fox News boss Maria Bartiromo, and witnessing internal debates on which women politicians were “more f–kable.”

 In a TV interview, she said the sexual harassment was so bad that she considered suicide.